 Our IT services are provided by an external service provider pursuant to a written agreement.
 Uversity continues to be the controller.
 Such third parties are only permitted to use the personal data for processing/administering applications and scholarships as instructed by Uversity.
 They are also required to keep the data safe and secure.

-We may also disclose your information where we are required to do so by any regulatory or government agency/body, law enforcement agency, court or other legal process, or by law.
+We may also disclose your information to Uversity’s donors and sponsor and, or where we are required to do so by any regulatory or government agency/body, law enforcement agency, court or other legal process, or by law.

 Uversity will keep the data you submit on secure systems for the purpose of on-going administration, audit and review.
 We will keep your personal data in accordance with our record retention policy taking into account requirements imposed on us by our regulator(s) or by law, and also business and legal considerations.
 We will keep your data for no longer than is necessary for the purpose for which it was collected.